Forbidden Induced Subgraph Characterization of Word-Representable Co-bipartite Graphs: Forbidden induced subgraph characterization of word-representable co-bipartite graphs

 \begin{definition} Let $\preccurlyeq_x$ be a linear order on a set $X$.
 For elements $a,b \in X$ with $a \preccurlyeq_x b$, the \emph{linear interval of $\preccurlyeq_x$ with endpoints $a$ and $b$}, denoted by $[a,b]_{\preccurlyeq_x}$, is defined as the set $\{x \in X : a \preccurlyeq_x x \preccurlyeq_x b\}$.
 A \emph{linear interval of $\preccurlyeq_x$} is either the empty set or an interval of the form $[a,b]_{\leq_X}$ for some $a,b \in X$ satisfying $a \preccurlyeq_x b$.
 A sequence $a_1a_2\ldots a_k$ is said to be \emph{monotone} on $X$ if $a_1,a_2,\ldots,a_k \in X$ and $a_1 \preccurlyeq_x a_2 \preccurlyeq_x \cdots \preccurlyeq_x a_k$. \end{definition} \begin{definition} A matrix $M$ has the consecutive-ones property for rows if there is a linear order $\preccurlyeq_C$ of the columns of $M$ such that each row of $M$ is a linear interval of $\preccurlyeq_C$, and $\preccurlyeq_C$ is called a consecutive-ones order.
 Analogous definition apply to the columns of $M$.
 If no mention is made for rows or columns, we mean the corresponding property for the rows. \end{definition} \begin{definition} Let $\preccurlyeq_x$ be a linear order on a set $X$, and let $a,b \in X$.
 The \emph{circular interval of $\preccurlyeq_x$ with endpoints $a$ and $b$}, denoted by $[a,b]_{\preccurlyeq_x}$, is defined as follows: if $a \preccurlyeq_x b$, then

 while if $b \prec_X a$, then

 A \emph{circular interval of $\preccurlyeq_x$} is either the empty set or a set of the form $[a,b]_{\preccurlyeq_x}$ for some $a,b \in X$.
 A sequence $a_1a_2\ldots a_k$ is said to be \emph{circularly monotone with respect to $\preccurlyeq_x$} if $a_1,a_2,\ldots,a_k \in X$ and the relation $a_i \preccurlyeq_x a_{i+1}$ holds for all but at most one index $i \in \{1,2,\ldots,k\}$, where $a_{k+1}$ is identified with $a_1$. \end{definition} \begin{definition} A matrix $M$ has the circular-ones property for rows if there is a linear order $\preccurlyeq_C$ of the columns of $M$ such that each row of $M$ is a circular interval of $\preccurlyeq_C$, and $\preccurlyeq_C$ is called a circular-ones order.
 Analogous definition apply to the columns of $M$.
-If no mention is made for rows or columns, we mean the corresponding property for the rows. \end{definition} \begin{theorem}[\cite{MR309810}] Let $M$ be a matrix, and let $M'$ denote any matrix obtained from $M$ by complementing some of its rows so that $M'$ contains at least one column consisting entirely of zeros.
+If no mention is made for rows or columns, we mean the corresponding property for the rows. \end{definition} The above definitions introduce linear and circular intervals with respect to a given linear order, together with the corresponding notions of monotonicity.
+These concepts form the basis for defining the consecutive-ones and circular-ones properties of a matrix.

+\begin{theorem}[\cite{MR309810}] Let $M$ be a matrix, and let $M'$ denote any matrix obtained from $M$ by complementing some of its rows so that $M'$ contains at least one column consisting entirely of zeros.
 Then, $M$ has the circular-ones property if and only if $M'$ has the consecutive-ones property. \end{theorem} \begin{theorem}[\cite{mdsafe1}] A matrix $M$ has the circular-ones property if and only if $M$ contains no matrix in the set $\ForbRow$ as a configuration.
 The corresponding set of forbidden submatrices is